 An external PCI-compliant payment gateway handles all CC transactions.

 We use regular Malware Scanning.

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
+We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We, therefore, have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.